QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 Day 18/100 : 20 October 2025, Monday
 > I learn a little bit about Python Functions on Day 6.
 I procrastinated to start learning programming, I don't know why I'm procrastinated hehehehehe (Emotional Dysregulation).
 At least I still trying to keeping up.

+Day 19/100 : 21 October 2025, Tuesday
+> I only reviewed a little bit about Python Functions on Day 6.
+Finally midterm exams are "over" now, but today I feel so sick (Common Cold) and so sleepy.